FAQs for Administrators

 Below is a list of FAQ's aimed at Administrative Staff

-The number of courses that can be displayed in the Current Courses module is limited and can cause Academics and Administrators problems when enrolled on lots of courses.
+The number of courses that can be displayed in the Current Courses module is limited and can cause staff problems when enrolled on lots of courses.
 Here are a few recommendations to find what you need:

 If you are enrolled on a very large number of courses, a link will appear at the bottom of the My Courses list.
-Click here to search for the course you want.
+Click here to see the full list.

 A quick way of viewing a list of your most visited courses is to click on the drop down chevron next to the Home (House) icon at the top of each course menu.

 This is an automated process that links the Student Registry details via Banner directly to duo.
 So if the students have registered for courses/modules then they will show up in duo (please note that there can be a overnight delay to implement additions and changes).

 If you use the Manage Users tool in your duo courses, you can remove specific students if there is a tick box next to their name.
 If, however, Student Registry determine that these students are active students then in the overnight snapshot feed the students will be re-added.